joewestpac2026/savings-account-api/README.md

 Some failures are also split into separate response codes where the cause is meaningfully different.
 For example, invalid `branchCode` format and out-of-range `branchCode` are handled as separate cases.

 This keeps failures easier to diagnose and test.

+### Service design

+The account creation flow is coordinated in the service layer, while narrower responsibilities are separated into supporting components.
+For example, business rule validation, offensive nickname checks, and response mapping are delegated to dedicated collaborators instead of being kept entirely inside one service class.

 ### Audit and logging design